seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

                         template("${.json.Alert.timestamp}")
                         );
                     };
-                # if so, add +0300 to timestamp field and change timestamp field (date) in the metadata.
+                # If so, add +0300 to the timestamp field and change the timestamp field (date) in the metadata.
                 rewrite {
                     set("${.json.timestamp} +0300", value(".metadata.date"));
                   };